bollu/bollu.github.io/README.md

 ## Simplexhc (STG -> LLVM compiler) progress
 - [proc points suck / making GHC an order of magnitude faster](content/blog/ghc-micro-optimisations-or-why-proc-points-suck.md)
-    Note: this renders better on the website.
-I've put it up here, but I need to migrate the images and plots to be static.

 - [dec 2017](this-month-in-simplexhc-dec-2017.md)
 - [oct 29 2017](this-week-in-simpexhc-oct-29-2017.md)
 - [july 2017](this-week-in-simplexhc-07-2017.md)